Johannes-Flachberger/security-notes/1 Methods/Security-Engineering/1 Development Lifecycle & Frameworks/Frameworks and Standards/Security principles.md

 tags:
   - "#type/method"
 ---
-# CIA triad
+# CIA Triad

 confidentiality: keep data private

 integrity: keep data un-altered

 availabiltiy: keep data accessible

 - all 3 elements have to be satisfied, if not everyhting is useless **on attack side:**
 DAD triad: Disclosure, Alternation and Destruction

 # Principles of Privileges

 The levels of access given to individuals are determined on two primary factors:

 - The individual's role/function within the organisation
 - The sensitivity of the information being stored on the system

 ## Privileged Identity Management (PIM)

 translate a user's role within an organisation into an access role on a system

 ## Privileged Access Management(PAM)

 management of the privileges a system's access role has, amongst other things

 # Organizational Security Models

 ## Bell-La Padula Model

 focuses on confidentiality, eg used by military

 ```mermaid
 graph TD
     %% Levels from top to bottom